AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Here’s what it looked like when I clicked into the online claims process:

-In general, I think calling to file a claim is wise because a representative can answer questions and guide you through the process, hopefully making the process less stressful.
+In general, I think calling to file a claim is wise because a representative can answer questions and guide you through the process.

 Claim processing times depend on the complexity of the claim.
 They may be resolved as quickly as a few days or may take several months.
 If you have any questions or concerns about a pending claim, be sure to contact an agent.